-Now lets make your first backup.
-Let's imagine, you want to backup your home directory to /tmp/backup.
+Let's make your first backup.

+Let's imagine, you want to backup your home directory to /tmp/my_backup_destination.
 (If your home directory is too big to do this, choose a small directory inside your home directory.)
 Go into your home directory and type:

 '''

-$ mkdir /tmp/backup
+$ mkdir /tmp/my_backup_destination

 $ cd

-$ storeBackup.pl --sourceDir . --backupDir /tmp/backup
+$ storeBackup.pl --sourceDir . --backupDir /tmp/my_backup_destination

 '''

-If storeBackup.pl is not in your path, you will get an error message from the shell and need to set \$PATH or type the full path to storeBackup.pl.2
+If store Backup.pl is not in your path, you will get an error message from the shell and need to set PATH or type the full path to store Backup.pl.2